golemfactory/golem-docs/src/pages/docs/creators/javascript/examples/transferring-data.md

 In this article, we will present methods that let you send files to and from a provider as well as send JSON to a remote computer.

 {% alert level="warning" %}
-Look at the table below to check in what environment particular methods are available.
+Look at the table below to check what particular methods are available in each environment.
 {% /alert %}

 The following commands are currently available: